ankon/tomcat-remote-server-adapter/README.md

 Goals
 -----
 - [ ] Create a "do nothing" server based off the ["Generic Server"][wtp-doc-generic-server]
-- [ ] Create a "publisher" that works against the Tomcat Manager application This would use hardcoded settings for URL, username, and password
+- [ ] Create a "publisher" that works against the Tomcat Manager application.
+This would use hardcoded settings for URL, username, and password
 - [ ] Create a "UI" component so that the tomcat can be configuration

 Tools